Myles Straw Player Props: Guardians vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.2 K/9, the seventh-best in MLB.
+- The Phillies pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.

-- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (105 total, 1.1 per game).
+- The Phillies give up the sixth-fewest home runs in baseball (105 total, 1.1 per game).

-- The lefty's last time out came on Saturday against the San Diego Padres, when he threw six innings, surrendering three earned runs while giving up six hits.
+- The righty last appeared on Sunday against the San Diego Padres, when he tossed seven innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.